 JEFF: You want everything to work as designed, that’s for sure.

-JOHN: What was the most surprising?
-What you never might have anticipated?
+JOHN: What was most surprising?
+What you never might have been able to anticipate?

-JEFF: Well I felt very prepared for everything we had to do.
-I had heard a lot of talk about what you can view from space, viewing the Earth and what not.
-But you can’t get prepared just listening to people talk about it, it is absolutely spectacular.
-Puts new meaning in the phrase “out of this world.”
-But transcending all of that, transcending all the events of the mission, I was surprised by the overwhelming nature of the awareness of everybody watching and encouraging and vicariously taking so many people along with me.
-And the prayers that not only for me but for the family during the endeavor were very obvious and very apparent and put us all at peace.
+JEFF: Well, I felt very prepared for everything we had to do.
+I had heard a lot of talk about what you can view from space, viewing the Earth and whatnot, but you can’t get prepared just listening to people talk about it.
+It is absolutely spectacular.
+It puts new meaning in the phrase “out of this world.”
+But transcending all of that, transcending all of the events of the mission, I was surprised by the overwhelming nature of the awareness of everybody watching and encouraging and vicariously taking so many people along with me.
+And the prayers that – not only for me, but for the family - during the endeavor were very obvious and very apparent and put us all at peace.

-JOHN: Well we were all of Grace To You people were praying for you as you went.
+JOHN: We were all – all of us Grace to You people were praying for you as you went and –

 JEFF: And I was very much aware of it.

-JOHN: And as you think about that, tell us a little bit about what prompted you to take what you took?
+JOHN: Well – and as you think about that, tell us a little bit about kind of what prompted you to take what you took?
 I know NASA let’s you take a few little things up there.

-JEFF: Right, we were able to take some things for personal use, for family.
+JEFF: Right.
+We were able to take some things for personal use, for our family.
 We were able to take a little bit of entertainment, although I don’t know why because I didn’t find a whole lot of time for entertainment.

 JOHN: It’s intense, isn’t it?